kaliop-uk/ezmigrationbundle/README.md

 *NB* the tests do *not* mock interaction with the database, but create/modify/delete many types of data in it.
 As such, there are good chances that running tests will leave stale/broken data.
-It is recommended to run the tests suite using a dedicated eZPublish installation or at least dedicated database.
+It is recommended to run the tests suite using a dedicated eZPublish installation or at least a dedicated database.

 #### Setting up a dedicated test environment for the bundle

 A safer choice to run the tests of the bundle is to set up a dedicated environment, similar to the one used when the test suite is run on Travis.
-The advantages are multiple: one one hand you can start with any version of eZPublish you want; on the other you will be more confident that the tests will still pass on Travis.
+The advantages are multiple: on one hand you can start with any version of eZPublish you want; on the other you will be more confident that the tests will still pass on Travis.
 The disadvantages are that you will need Docker and Docker-compose, and that the environment you will use will look quite unlike a standard eZPublish setup!